-On July 1, 2011, we completed the acquisition of the remaining 50% equity interest in UCDP for \$1.025 billion, subject to various purchase price adjustments.
+On July 1, 2011, we acquired the remaining 50% equity interest in UCDP for \$1 billion.
 As a result, UCDP is now a wholly owned consolidated subsidiary.
 We funded this acquisition with cash on hand, borrowings under our revolving credit facility and the issuance to Comcast of a \$250 million one-year subordinated note.
-Additional borrowings under our revolving credit facility, along with cash on hand at UCDP, were used to refinance and terminate UCDP's existing term loan immediately following the acquisition.
-Following these transactions, we had \$750 million outstanding under our revolving credit facility and UCDP had long-term debt, before the application of acquisition accounting, of approximately \$650 million, which primarily consists of senior notes and senior subordinated notes.
+Additional borrowings under our revolving credit facility, along with cash on hand at UCDP, were used to terminate UCDP's existing \$801 million term loan immediately following the acquisition.
 On August 1, 2011, UCDP completed its redemption of \$140 million aggregate principal amount of its 8.875% senior notes due 2015 and \$79 million aggregate principal amount of its 10.875% senior subordinated notes due 2016.
-Following the redemption, \$260 million principal amount of UCDP's senior notes and \$146 million of UCDP's senior subordinated notes remain outstanding.
+Following the redemption, \$260 million principal amount of UCDP's senior notes and \$146 million of UCDP's senior subordinated notes remained outstanding.
+In October 2011, we fully and unconditionally guaranteed these senior and senior subordinated notes.
+See "Contractual Obligations and Guarantees" for additional information.